 - Later got a cancer diagnosis, specifically non-Hodgkin’s lymphoma

-We will build a strong case that could allow you to reach the same type of settlement or win the same type of court award as others with similar circumstances and evidence.
+We will build a strong case that could allow you to reach the same type of Roundup settlement or win the same type of court award as others with similar circumstances and evidence.
 Then, we can take legal action on your behalf, suing in federal court and joining the MDL if possible or filing a case in state court.

 The outcome of your case will depend on a number of factors, including:

-- The losses and expenses you experienced
+- The non-economic losses and medical expenses, and other damages you experienced

 - The strength of the evidence we have to link your cancer to Roundup use